No767/Kumiko/Community/contributing.md

 `pipenv install`

+If you haven't set up the environment yet, run this in the root directory of the git repo:

+`pipenv --python 3.10`

 ## Pull Requests and Commits

 You have 2 option: Fork the repo and make a pull request back into the main one, or commit to the branch directly.
 Option 2 is preferred. **If it's not for any fixes including any hotfixes, please submit it to the dev branch, not the master branch**